What do I need to know about supply cut-off

 Yes.
 The supply can be cut off when certain situations occur, such as:

 In the event of a cut-off for non-payment, your supplier must give you 20 days’ written notice before cutting off your supply.
-The notice must tell you the reasons for the disconnection, how you can avoid it and the cost of disconnecting and restoring your supply.
+The notice must tell you the reasons for the disconnection, how you can avoid it and the cost of disconnecting and restoring your supply, which are defined by ERSE.

 For standard low-voltage customers, and provided there is access to the installation, an interruption of service for non-payment can only occur after the contracted power is reduced to 1.15 kVA.
 The reduction must be notified in writing at least 5 days in advance.

-If you continue not to pay, your service can be interrupted, after 20 days from the power reduction.
+If you continue not to pay, your service can be interrupted, counting 20 days from the date of the power reduction.

 If you are a standard low-voltage customer (including household customers), your electricity supply cannot be cut off on Fridays, the day before public holidays, on public holidays or at weekends.

-If you are cut off, you should contact your supplier and ask for information on how to make the outstanding payment (you can ask to pay in instalments).
+If you are cut off, due to lack of payment, you should contact your supplier and ask for information on how to make the outstanding payment (you can ask to pay in instalments).

 If there are no meter readings, can the supply be cut off?